kudelskisecurity/fuzzomatic/README.md

 ## batch_fuzzomatic

-Run fuzzomatic automatically on all code bases in a given directory
+Run Fuzzomatic automatically on all code bases in a given directory

 Example: